neilg63/string-patterns/README.md

 | end, mid | _split | Return either a vector or tuple pair. |
 | end, mid | _filter, _filter_word | Filter arrays or vectors of strings or str references by the a regex pattern |

+Version 0.3.4 adds a *PatternFilter* with methods that filter arrays or vectors of strings or strs by a regex pattern with variants for whole word and case-insensitive matches.
+This mirrors the functionality in *filter_all_conditional* in *simple-string-patterns*, but with a single regular expression rather than a set of rules.

-Version 0.3.0 only includes the core text-processing extensions that rely on regular expressions.
+Since version 0.3.0, the crate only includes the core text-processing extensions that rely on regular expressions.
 Other methods bundled with earlier versions have migrated to the [simple-string-patterns](https://crates.io/crates/simple-string-patterns) crate.
 These crates supplement each other, but may be independently installed if you only need some of their features.

 ### Removed methods
 Only one *regex* method, **match_words_by_proximity*,  has been removed.
 However, it will reappear in the future *string-patterns-extras* crate.